 The Windows.edb is a database file of the Windows Search service, which provides content indexing, property caching, and search results for files, e-mail, and other content.

-By default, Windows 8 will index your documents for faster searches.
-As a result, all the data relating to the indexes is stored in this Windows.edb file.
-In Windows Vista and Windows 7 and Windows 8, in some cases this Windows.edb file tends to become huge or large in size.
-While a size of a couple of GB’s can be considered normal, there have been reports of the size growing to even 100′s of GBs!
+By default, Windows 11/10/8 will index your documents for faster searches.
+As a result, all the data relating to the indexes are stored in this Windows.edb file.
+In Windows Vista and Windows 7/8 and Windows 11/10, in some cases, this Windows.edb file tends to become huge or large in size.
+While a size of a couple of GB’s can be considered normal, there have been reports of the size growing to even 100’s of GBs!

 Windows.edb file location